asift91/Manual_Migration/option1.md

     - One that lets you to use Azure Portal
     - Other that lets you accomplish the same tasks on a command line using Azure CLI.

-### Option 1: Migrating Moodle using ARM template Infrastructure
+### Option 1: Migrating Moodle using ARM Template Infrastructure
 - Migration of Moodle with an ARM template creates the infrastructure in Azure.
 - Once the infrastructure is created, the Moodle software stack and associated dependencies are migrated.